nsg-ethz/autopower/server/ZABBIX-MONITORING.md

 ```

 Gets the latest measurment timestamp from the measurement_data table.
 This can be used to get notified in case no client uploads any data and the database stays unchanged for a log period.
 This could point at a crash of `mmserver`.

+### Setup of DB monitoring

+Found under `Data collection>Hosts>localhost DB`.
+All four items are Database monitors [using ODBC](https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/odbc_checks).
+Due to the size of the database, the timeout should be set to a high number (e.g. 2 minutes) such that each query can execute.